ljt12138/Hyper-OS/docs/4user/program.md

        // alloc 20 string in .bss
    }
    ```
-   It is not allowed to allocate space in stack/heap, because they don't exist until being loaded into process.
+   It is not allowed to allocate space in stack/heap, because they don't exist until the program is loaded into process.

 2. `void main()` is the main function of program.
 When the program is load into a process by system call `exec_program` (see section `System Call and Standard Library`) or kernel, the function is called after initialization.
 You can allocate space in heap or stack, do some works and exit using either `return` or system call `exit`.